Capture the Flag (film)

-Capture the Flag (also known as Atrapa la Bandera in Spanish) is a 2015 Spanish computer-animated science-fiction adventure comedy film directed by Enrique Gato and written by Patxi Amezcua.
-Produced by 4 Cats Pictures and animated by Lightbox Entertainment, the film was distributed worldwide by Paramount Pictures, which was a milestone for Spanish cinema, as this was the first time a major Hollywood studio acquired and agreed to distribute two Spanish animated films worldwide (Not just one, like most other films), with the other one being Tad the Lost Explorer and the Secret of King Midas.
+Capture the Flag (also known as Atrapa la Bandera in Spanish) is a 2015 Spanish animated science-fiction adventure comedy film directed by Enrique Gato and written by Patxi Amezcua.
+Produced by 4 Cats Pictures and animated by Lightbox Entertainment, the film was distributed worldwide by Paramount Pictures, which was a milestone for Spanish cinema, as this was the first time a major Hollywood studio acquired and agreed to distribute two Spanish animated films worldwide (not just one, like most other films), with the other one being Tad the Lost Explorer and the Secret of King Midas.
 The film takes place in the present alternate times of the year 2015, and the storyline is about Mike Goldwing, a 12-year-old surfer who embarks on a journey with his friends to disrupt a billionaire's plan to destroy the American flag planted on the Moon.

-The film received some mixed reviews from few American critics and was well-received by most Spanish critics and audiences.
+The film received some mixed reviews from few American critics and was well received by most Spanish critics and audiences.
 The American setting had polarizing reception while the animation, action scenes, voice acting, music score, and themes were generally praised.
 The film won Best Animated Film at the 2016 Goya Awards.

 Though released first in Spain, Capture the Flag was animated to the English voice cast first and dubbed into Spanish and Catalan in post-production.

 Plot

 12-year-old Mike Goldwing is the son and grandson of NASA astronauts.
 His grandfather Frank lives his days estranged from the family after missing out on his big chance to fly to the Moon with the Apollo 11 mission.

 Texan billionaire Richard Carson III wants to claim ownership of the Moon in order to mine its vast resources of Helium-3.
 To bolster his claim, Carson promotes the false rumor that the original Moon landing was faked in a studio.
 Next, Carson plans to fly to the Moon and destroy the only concrete evidence: the American flag planted by the Apollo 11 astronauts.

-The female President of the United States orders NASA to plan another space flight to the Moon to beat Carson.
+The President of the United States orders NASA to plan another space flight to the Moon to beat Carson.
 Upon hearing the news, Carson hires a saboteur to stop the mission.

 Mike decides to go to the Moon as a stowaway.
-Mike, along with his friends Marty and Amy and Marty's pet lizard Igor, tries to sneak inside the launch area, but Marty gets caught after being attacked by alligators in the marshes surrounding Kennedy Space Center Launch Complex 39.
+Mike, along with his friends Marty and Amy and Marty's pet iguana Igor, tries to sneak inside the launch area, but Marty gets caught after being attacked by alligators in the marshes surrounding Kennedy Space Center Launch Complex 39.
 As the mission commander, Mike's grandfather Frank is called to the scene.
-When Carson's operative causes the rocket to launch much earlier than planned, Mike, Amy, and Frank blast off to the Moon with Carson on their trail.
+When Carson's operative causes the rocket to launch much earlier than planned, Mike, Amy, Igor and Frank blast off to the Moon with Carson on their trail.

 The trio capture the flag.
 Amy links her phone camera to the antenna while Carson reveals his evil plans to them, and consequently the world.
 Realizing that he would still win if he got back to Earth, they stop him by sabotaging his futuristic Helium-3 mines.